-Losing a key FOB can be distressing, especially if the thief knows where your vehicle might be parked and can click the FOB until they find your car.
+Losing a key FOB can be distressing, especially if there’s a chance that the thief knows where your car is parked.

-The only time you will need to take all these steps is if you know the thief knows exactly what your vehicle looks like, or they are a threat to your personal safety.
+The only time you will need to take all these steps is if you know the thief knows exactly what your vehicle looks like, where you live, or if they are a threat to your personal safety.

 Can I Deactivate a Key FOB Myself?

 It is possible to deactivate a key FOB yourself, however, it’s not recommended.
 An incorrect car key programming process will waste your time and lead to safety risks.

 Deactivating it yourself will require you to refer to your car’s manual.
 Each car brand has slightly different deactivation requirements.
 You can also contact a dealership for instructions, but they will more than likely also discourage you from doing it yourself.